AdaptivMCP/AdaptivMCP/ASSISTANT_HANDOFF.md

 3. Read the core docs and this handoff by fetching and reading ASSISTANT_HANDOFF.md, WORKFLOWS.md, ARCHITECTURE_AND_SAFETY.md, ASSISTANT_DOCS_AND_SNAPSHOTS.md, UPGRADE_NOTES.md, OPERATIONS.md, and SELF_HOSTED_SETUP.md.

-4. Align with current work by reading open pull requests related to the controller or docs, reviewing their diffs and descriptions, and fetching any branches or issues that Joey references.
+4. Align with current work by reading open pull requests related to the controller or docs, reviewing their diffs and descriptions, resolving issue/branch mappings with open_issue_context, and fetching any branches or issues that Joey references.

-5. Adopt test-first and pull-request-first behavior by planning changes on a feature branch, using patch-based edits or focused full-file updates as appropriate, running tests and linters, and then opening pull requests into main for Joey to merge.
+5. Adopt test-first and pull-request-first behavior by planning changes on a feature branch, using patch-based edits or focused full-file updates as appropriate, running tests and linters, and then opening pull requests into main.
+When working on a long-lived branch, use get_branch_summary to keep track of ahead/behind state, existing PRs, and last-known workflow/test runs.

 ## When documentation changes